 “It’s not always easy, but it’s always rewarding,” he said.

 What Blake finds really rewarding is helping the cats and dogs at the shelter who are in need of a proper grooming.
 At the salon, his favorite breeds to groom are West Highland white terriers because of their flowing hair and cute, round faces.
-Blake is constantly working on his “style” at Mudpuppys and aspires to open his own groom shop someday.
+Blake is constantly working on his “style” and aspires to open his own groom shop someday.

 As an active animal grooming professional, Blake is dedicated to continuing his training as a pet groomer.
 He is currently working toward a Master Groomer’s certification with the National Dog Groomers Association of America.
 Blake attributes his success to how much effort he put into it his education and ABC’s comprehensive program.